Super Bomberman R

-In June 2022, a sequel titled Super Bomberman R 2 was announced for Steam, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, and is set to release in 2023 as part of the Bomberman franchise's 40th Anniversary.
+The game received mixed reviews.
+As of March 2021, the game has sold over 2 million copies worldwide.
+A sequel titled Super Bomberman R 2 was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, Xbox Series X/S in September 2023 as part of the Bomberman franchise's 40th anniversary.

 Gameplay

 Players move through a two-dimensional grid environment and must trap and drop bombs to defeat their opponents.
 The game features story mode spanning 50 stages and supports cooperative gameplay for two players.
 The game also features an eight-player competitive multiplayer mode.
 The online mode contains a league system (Baby A/B, Novice A/B, Amateur A/B, Pro A/B, Champ A/B and God A/B).
 Starting in Baby league B the player has to win matches to gather and earn points for advancement.

 Battle mode includes 19 battlegrounds in total.
 Besides the classic arena, it also offers a multi-level arena with springboards, ice-patterns, moveable blocks, etc., each with a unique style.
 In addition to the eight Bomberman Bros. and the Five Dastardly Bombers, Super Bomberman R also features a selection of new characters based on Konami Originals, such as Dracula Bomber, Vic Viper Bomber, Goemon Bomber and more.
 In total, there are 27 characters, each with special abilities.

 Grand Prix was introduced with an update in November 2017.
 It contains 3 vs 3 battles in offline or online matches within 3 different arenas.
 Alongside new characters (with unique abilities) the player's goal is to collect as many gems as possible within the given time.
 Alternate mode is team fight which counts the total wins (blow-ups).